 Session hijacking

 Instead of stealing your password, attackers steal your session token (cookie) after you've already logged in.
 With a valid session token, no password or 2FA code is needed.
-Infostealer malware is the primary delivery method — it extracted 1.8 billion credentials in 2025 alone.
+Infostealer malware is the primary delivery method — according to Flashpoint's 2025 Midyear report, infostealers extracted 1.8 billion credentials from 5.8 million devices in the first half of 2025 alone, an 800% increase.

 OAuth consent phishing

 "Allow this app to access your account?" — attackers fake this permission screen.
 Once you click "Allow," they can control your account without ever needing your password.
-Microsoft reported that 47% of detected attacks in 2025 involved this technique.
+Since September 2025, OAuth device code phishing campaigns surged, hitting over 340 organizations across multiple countries.

 What actually helps: